Please Order Your Repeat Prescription through Patient Online Services »

 Please note that you will need to complete the registration form within the surgery and bring ID before you are able to order repeat prescriptions online.

 If you have already registered for this new on-line service please click on the link below:

 Repeat prescriptions can be ordered in a number of ways.

 - Online – via the link at the top of this page.
 New users are required to register for online services.

-- In person – box on reception desk
+- In person – green box in the foyer

 - By post – please include a SAE if you want the prescription to be posted back to you